amanuel2/ng-forum/README.md

  [![Join the chat at https://gitter.im/amanuel2/ng-forum](https://badges.gitter.im/amanuel2/ng-forum.svg)](https://gitter.im/amanuel2/ng-forum?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+##Side Note As of 5/31/2016
+Update 0.9.0 has not been updated to Website.
+Will be soon!

 ## THIS PROJECT IS UNDER HIGH DEVELOPMENT
 This project currently under development and bugs are known to happen!
 However, if you spot a bug file an issue or submit a pull request.
 Contributions are always welcome!